farhanajaved/InP_DApp_Analysis/README.md

 - **`CalculatePenalty.sol`**:
   Computes penalties based on breach records.
 The execution requires approximately **49,143** gas units.

-### **Gas Consumption Analysis**
-Gas costs are a significant consideration in blockchain transactions.
-The analysis revealed:

-- The first transaction in a contract incurs the highest cost due to storage initialization.
-- Subsequent transactions use optimized *warm storage*, reducing gas costs.
-- Service selection contracts experience varying gas usage depending on storage retrieval type.

-This structured approach enables an efficient and transparent **decentralized marketplace** for inter-provider agreements.

 ## Installation and Running Instructions Using Hardhat